peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 You can find all of these sequence on the edit-graph, most of those labelled as likely *Fusarium* are a 1bp edit away from large grey node ``f1b689`` top left (except ``610caedb1a5699836310fce9dbb9c5fa`` which is an isolated node placed bottom middle).
-Those labelled *glomeromycetes* are in the middle near and in once case connected to a dark red *Rhizophagus irregularis* node.
+Those labelled *glomeromycetes* are in the middle near, and in once case connected to, a dark red *Rhizophagus irregularis* node.

 i.e. None of the ITS1 sequences in amplicon library two are clear cut external contaimination.